Siamul/PhotoStylist/README.md

 The instructions below show you how to run the code.

-For running the test example:

->> python3 photostylist.py

 For running using your own content image and style text (remember to download and use MVSO dataset):

 >> python3 photostylist.py --content_image <path_to_content_image_file> --style_text <path_to_style_text_file>